yig/GMU-CS425/README.md

 * 2022-08-31: Mentioned `unique_ptr` as a solution to forward declarations.
 * 2022-08-31: Added checkpoint 4, sound and resource managers.
 * 2022-09-01: Resource manager is now before sound manager.
 * 2022-09-07: Checkpoint 5: Graphics manager.
-Also mentioned sokol_time in the main loop discussion and std::async for background resource loading.
+Also mentioned `sokol_time` in the main loop discussion and std::async for background resource loading.
+* 2022-09-07: Mentioned `soloud_wav.h` header